shivam842/Trevo/README.md

 ## License

-Trevo is licensed under the MIT License.
+WanderView is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 ## Contact

-For any inquiries or support, please reach out to us at support@trevoapp.com.
+For any inquiries or support, please reach out to us at support@wanderviewapp.com.

 ---

-Experience the world like never before with Trevo – your personal gateway to virtual tours of the most iconic places on the planet! 🌍✨
+Experience the world like never before with WanderView – your personal gateway to virtual tours of the most iconic places on the planet! 🌍✨